The gender pay gap in Italy: a history of the implementation of EU law

 PhD Project

-By providing an overview of the equal pay legislation in Italy from the 1948 Constitution to the latest EU directives, this research identifies the legal and historical reasons behind the persistence of the gender pay gap in Italy.
+The project seeks to reconstruct the history of the principle of equal pay in Italy within the broader context of the history of labour law of the European Union.
+Finally, by providing an overview of equal pay legislation in Italy from the 1948 Constitution to the most recent EU Directives, this research will identify the legal and historical reasons for the persistence of the gender pay gap in Italy and the role of Community law in this.

 Go to Editor View